CODevOp/stopwatch/README.md

     10. Replace calls to update with call to dispatch container.dispatch().
 The calls to dispatch pass in a JSON object, including type.
 Model is registered through the update function.
     11. The render function is updated to call the container.getState() and it updates an update view.

+* Use React-Redux State Container
-* Create a 3rd Branch to implement React-Redux
+Create a 3rd Branch to implement React-Redux